 Reliance on skate as bait: Use of skate by the lobster fishery has varied with geography and market conditions.
 The Maine lobster industry typically prefers herring as bait, though it depends on price and availability.
 South of Maine, lobstermen tend to use skate or other bait, as herring tends to break down in warmer water.
 For lobstermen surveyed in 2010 from Maine, New Hampshire and Massachusetts who harvest in Lobster Conservation Management Area A (inshore Gulf of Maine), skate was a minor bait source (Table 30).
 It is anecdotally known that most of the lobstermen in Rhode Island currently use skates for bait.
-Though the number of lobster and Jonah crab trips sampled over time has varied, from 1991-2005, the percent of trips where skate was used as bait was generally ≤60%.
-Since 2006, skate was a bait source on 75-100% of trips sampled (Figure 6).
-This suggests that skate has become a more important bait source over time.
+Though the number of lobster and Jonah crab trips sampled over time has varied, from 1991-2005, the percent of trips where skate was used as used as bait was generally $\leq 60\%$ .
+Since 2006, skate was a bait source over time.